MicrosoftDocs/windows-dev-docs/hub/apps/design/style/iconography/app-icon-construction.md

 ---
 title: Construct your Windows app's icon
-description: How to create app icons/logos that represent your app in the Start menu, app tiles, the taskbar, the Microsoft Store, and more.
+description: How to turn your Windows app's app icon design into image files for your app.
 keywords: windows 10, uwp
 author: hickeys
 ms.author: hickeys